Cap-go/tutorials/src/content/plugins-tutorials/capacitor-environment.md

 ---
+title: Using @mamillastre/capacitor-environment Package Tutorial
-"title": "Using @mamillastre/capacitor-environment Package Tutorial", "description": "Tutorial on how to use the @mamillastre/capacitor-environment package to manage JSON based environment specific data in Capacitor apps.", "created_at": "2023-10-12",
+description: Tutorial on how to use the @mamillastre/capacitor-environment package to manage JSON based environment specific data in Capacitor apps.
-"published": true,
-"slug": "capacitor-environment"
+created_at: 2023-10-12
+published: true
+slug: capacitor-environment
 ---

 # Using @mamillastre/capacitor-environment Package Tutorial